Ticketing Terms and Conditions

 References to “The MECC” in these Terms and Conditions is to the ticketing agency wholly owned by the Mackay Entertainment and Convention Centre (MECC) which is a registered Business unit of Mackay Regional Council.
 ABN 56 240 712 069

 IMPORTANT: Please read the following COVIDSafe ticketing terms and conditions, which are in addition to our standard terms and conditions (below), prior to purchasing your tickets.

-- When purchasing tickets, patrons agree to provide their contact details, including mobile phone number, email or residential address and the contact phone number and residential address of accompanying ticket holders.
+- When purchasing tickets, patrons agree to provide their contact details, including mobile phone number, email or residential address.

 - Patrons acknowledge the venue may be required by law to provide this contact information to public health officers on request.